leweth/Plant-Disease-Detection/README.md

 # Plant-Disease-Detection
-This repository is about an attempt to solve a computer vision problem throught various Machine Learning methods.
+This repository is about an attempt to solve a computer vision problem using various Machine Learning methods.